fastapi/fastapi/docs/en/docs/tutorial/security/first-steps.md

     In that case, **FastAPI** also provides you with the tools to build it.

-`OAuth2PasswordBearer` is a class that we create passing a parameter of the URL in where the client (the frontend running in the user's browser) can use to send the `username` and `password` and get a token.
+`OAuth2PasswordBearer` is a class that we create passing a parameter with the URL the client (the frontend running in the user's browser) can use to send the `username` and `password` and get a token.

 ```Python hl_lines="6"
 {!../../../docs_src/security/tutorial001.py!}
 ```

+!!! tip
+    here `tokenUrl="token"` refers to a relative URL `token` that we haven't created yet.
+As it's a relative URL, it's equivalent to `./token`.

+    Because we are using a relative URL, if your API was located at `https://example.com/`, then it would refer to `https://example.com/token`.
+But if your API was located at `https://example.com/api/v1/`, then it would refer to `https://example.com/api/v1/token`.

+    Using a relative URL is important to make sure your application keeps working even in an advanced use case like [Behind a Proxy](../../advanced/behind-a-proxy.md){.internal-link target=_blank}.

-It doesn't create that endpoint / *path operation*, but declares that that URL is the one that the client should use to get the token.
+It doesn't create that endpoint / *path operation* for `./token`, but declares that that URL `./token` is the one that the client should use to get the token.
 That information is used in OpenAPI, and then in the interactive API documentation systems.

 !!! info
     If you are a very strict "Pythonista" you might dislike the style of the parameter name `tokenUrl` instead of `token_url`.